open62541/open62541/doc/nodeset_compiler.rst

         return (int) retval;
     }

-Make sure you have updated the headers and libs in your project, then recompile and run the server.
-Make especially sure you have added ``myNS.h`` to your include folder.

-As you can see instantiating an object is not much different from creating an object node.
-The main difference is that you *must* use an objectType node as typeDefinition.

-If you start the server and inspect the nodes with UA Expert, you will find the pump in the objects folder, which look like this :numref:`nodeset-compiler-pump`.
+If you start the server and inspect the nodes, you will find the pump in the objects folder, which look like this :numref:`nodeset-compiler-pump`.

 .. _nodeset-compiler-pump: